What Is Ménière Disease?

 Ménière vs. BPPV and Vestibular Neuritis

-The distinction between Ménière disease, BPPV, and vestibular neuritis is based mainly on the temporal pattern of episodes.
+Distinguishing Ménière disease, BPPV, and vestibular neuritis rests mainly on the temporal pattern of episodes.
 In BPPV, vertigo lasts seconds and is triggered by position — without auditory fluctuation.
 In vestibular neuritis, there is a single prolonged episode (days) without auditory symptoms and with gradual recovery.
 In Ménière, episodes last 20 minutes to 12 hours, recur, and are associated with fluctuating auditory symptoms.
-Audiometry with a pattern of low-frequency loss is the most specific marker of Ménière.
+A low-frequency loss pattern on audiometry is the most specific marker of Ménière.

 Vestibular schwannoma (acoustic neuroma) is a diagnosis that must not be missed.
 It typically presents with progressive unilateral sensorineural hearing loss and tinnitus, without the recurrent vertiginous episodes of Ménière.
 MRI with gadolinium is mandatory when there is progressive unilateral hearing loss, even in the absence of vertigo, to rule out schwannoma.